ekimb/rust-mdbg/README.md

 ## Developers

-* [Barış Ekim](http://people.csail.mit.edu/ekim/), supervised by [Bonnie Berger](http://people.csail.mit.edu/bab/) at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT), and
+* [Barış Ekim](http://people.csail.mit.edu/ekim/), supervised by [Bonnie Berger](http://people.csail.mit.edu/bab/) at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT)
 * [Rayan Chikhi](http://rayan.chikhi.name) at the Department of Computational Biology at Institut Pasteur.

 ## Citation